afiniate/seresye/README.md

    first-order-logic predicates or even natural language;

-3. Implement the system by writing your rules as Erlang function clauses, according to the modality required by ERESYE.
+3. Implement the system by writing your rules as Erlang function clauses, according to the modality required by SERESYE.

 The Application: the Domain of Relatives